Scottie Montgomery: Coaching career

 Montgomery began his coaching career at his alma mater, Duke University, where he served as the wide receivers coach for four seasons (2006–2009).

 Montgomery was hired by the Pittsburgh Steelers on February 16, 2010, as the wide receivers coach, replacing Randy Fichtner, who moved to quarterback coach upon the retirement of Ken Anderson.
 He remained with the Steeler organization for three seasons.
 Notable players coached include Mike Wallace (Pro Bowl 2011), Hines Ward, Emmanuel Sanders, Antwaan Randle El, Antonio Brown (Pro Bowl 2011), and Jerricho Cotchery.

 Montgomery returned to Duke as associate head coach and offensive coordinator/passing game while coaching the wide receivers, in 2013.
 Duke promoted him to offensive coordinator in 2014.
 Montgomery coached Jamison Crowder (2015, 4th round/#105, Washington Redskins) during 2013 and 2014 seasons.

 East Carolina University named Montgomery its head coach on December 13, 2015, replacing Ruffin McNeill.

 Montgomery was terminated before the 2018 season finale after posting a 9–26 record in three seasons.

 It was announced that Montgomery would join Mike Locksley's staff as the offensive coordinator for the University of Maryland in 2019.
 He was later terminated after his second season with the Terrapins.

 In February 2021, Montgomery was announced by the Indianapolis Colts as a running backs coach.

-In February 2023, Montgomery was announced by the Detroit Lions as their running backs coach.
+On February 6, 2023, Montgomery was announced by the Detroit Lions as their running backs coach.